-vivian is a Pākehā from Taranaki, a province that circles the mountain Taranaki on the North Island of Aotearoa New Zealand.
+vivian Hutchinson is a Pākehā from Taranaki, a province that circles a prominent mountain on the North Island of Aotearoa New Zealand.
 His European ancestors include the Hutchinson families of Fermanagh in Northern Ireland, and the McIntyre clan of Barra in the Western Isles of Scotland.

 Since the 1980s, he has been involved in establishing an variety of practical training programmes for the out-of-work, leading community workshops and gatherings on the future of work, and promoting positive community action on employment issues.